CodeWiki: Evaluating AI's Ability to Generate Holistic Documentation for Large-Scale Codebases: Introduction

+Using CodeWikiBench, we evaluate the effectiveness of CodeWiki against multiple repository-level documentation systems, including open-source baselines (\textbf{OpenDeepWiki}\footnote{\url{https://github.com/AIDotNet/OpenDeepWiki}}, \textbf{deepwiki-open}\footnote{\url{https://github.com/AsyncFuncAI/deepwiki-open}}) and the closed-source \textbf{DeepWiki}.
+The results show that CodeWiki achieves an overall quality score of 68.79\%, outperforming all baselines with improvements of up to 18.54\% over the strongest baseline, DeepWiki, on individual repositories.
+CodeWiki produces comprehensive documentation encompassing architectural diagrams, usage patterns, and cross-module dependency visualizations (see Appendix~\ref{app:documentation-example} for an example).

-In summary, the main contributions of this work are: \begin{enumerate} \item \textbf{CodeWiki}, the first open-source semi-agentic framework for scalable repository-level documentation with proprietary and open-source LLM backends. \item \textbf{CodeWikiBench}, the first repository-level documentation benchmark with hierarchical rubrics and agentic assessment. \item First multilingual repository documentation supporting 7 widely used languages. \item Competitive performance on real-world repositories, improving over DeepWiki with both proprietary (Claude Sonnet 4) and open-source (Kimi K2 Instruct) models. \end{enumerate}
+In summary, the main contributions of this work are: \begin{enumerate}[leftmargin=*] \item \textbf{CodeWiki}, an open-source semi-agentic framework for scalable repository-level documentation with proprietary and open-source LLM backends. \item \textbf{CodeWikiBench}, a comprehensive repository-level documentation benchmark with hierarchical rubrics and agentic assessment. \item Comprehensive multilingual repository documentation supporting 7 widely used languages. \item Experimental validation demonstrating improvements over all baselines, with gains of up to 18.54\% on individual repositories and 4.73\% on average compared to the closed-source DeepWiki system. \end{enumerate}

+A detailed discussion of related work and positioning relative to prior approaches is provided in Appendix~\ref{app:related-work}.